Honglin-Jiang/ba882-sec-team/README.md

 [Click Here](https://app.powerbi.com/view?r=eyJrIjoiMjg2ZWViYjQtNWM5YS00MWNlLWJhNDgtZTcyOWQxYjg3ZjYwIiwidCI6IjAxZjNkMGExLTNkYzgtNDBkNy04YjUyLTI0YjM4YmEzM2JjYiIsImMiOjl9)

 <img width="1308" alt="Screenshot 2024-12-10 at 5 00 58 PM" src="https://github.com/user-attachments/assets/43a0d3cb-60c6-4478-a45a-b744c29065c6">
+A **Tableau dashboard** was developed to provide stakeholders with:
+- **Daily Market Summaries**: Quick overviews of portfolio stock movements.
+- **Long-Term Trends**: Visualizations of stock performance over time.
+- **Time Series Predictions**: Forecasts of future stock prices based on the machine learning model's output.

+This dashboard enables stakeholders to make data-driven investment decisions by visualizing trends and potential future outcomes.

 ### **Streamlit Apps:**
 [Click Here - 1](https://streamlit-genai-apps-1076180164120.us-central1.run.app/)
 [Click Here - 2](https://streamlit-rag-app-1076180164120.us-central1.run.app/)
+A **Streamlit web app** was developed to allow stakeholders to query SEC 10-K filings using natural language.
+The app integrates with **GenAI-powered RAG** and **text-to-SQL** functionality, allowing users to ask questions such as:
+- "What is the revenue for the last fiscal year?"
+- "Show me the total liabilities and assets."

+This approach makes the 10-K filings accessible to non-technical stakeholders, improving their ability to make informed decisions.
 ---